Accessible Instructional Materials

 Some students who have difficulty with reading or understanding text may need to have their core and supplemental instructional materials provided to them in an alternate format (e.g., Braille, digital, audio) to support access to the curriculum.

 It is recommended that this request be submitted several weeks in advance of the materials being needed due to the fact that it can take some time to complete each request.
-In the event that alternative instructional material is not available, the OAS will have the student submit the material for scanning and conversion.
-This process will take additional time.

-Accessible Instructional Materials Request Form (coming soon!)
+Accessible Instructional Materials Request Process

 For more information, contact Andrea Vassar at 410-778-7883 or firstname.lastname@example.org.